datastaxdevs/workshop-intro-quarkus-cassandra/README.md

 Notice debug related information populate in the left side of the window as shown below.

 ![gitpod](images/tutorials/debug3.png?raw=true)

+> If for some reason the debugger doesn't attach, there may be some weirdness going on with the Gitpod IDE.
+Refreshing the browser tab containing the workspace or restarting the workspace will usually fix it.

 We will demonstrate debugging by fixing a todo item that was entered although there are more powerful features that you can try.